bauhuasbadguy/Twofish_encryption/README.md

 Addition in this field is performed using a XOR operation, doubling is done using a bitwise shift to the left and halving is done using a bitwise shift to the right.
 Knowing this we can use Russian peasant multiplication in order to find a way to perform multiplication within GF(2<sup>8</sup>)

-Russian peasant multiplication is an algorithm for performing multiplication whereupon you can multiply two numbers A and B. In this algorithm we will first intialise p as zero before starting the first round of the multiplication process.
+Russian peasant multiplication is an algorithm for performing multiplication whereupon you can multiply two numbers A and B. In this algorithm we will first initialise p as zero before starting the first round of the multiplication process.

  With each round we first check if B is odd, if it is we add A to p (using XOR since we are working in GF(2<sup>8</sup>)).
 Next we double A, using a rightwise bitshift, and check if it is outside GF(2<sup>8</sup>).
 If A is outside GF(2<sup>8</sup>) we will bring the value of A back inside the field by XORing A with the primitive polynomial, valued at 283 for GF(2<sup>8</sup>).
 Next we will half B using a bitshift to the left, if this results in B being equal to zero we end the algorithm and return p as the result.
 Otherwise we go back to the start of the loop and perform another round.